joshgerdes/jekyll-uno/_posts/2021-06-27-create-a-azure-virtual-desktop-farm.md

 ![Azure Virtual Desktop - Application Group](/uploads/avdapplications.png "Azure Virtual Desktop - Application Group")

-1. Click on the SessionDesktop to change the Display name (this is the resource that people will see when they go to your Azure Virtual Desktop), and I changed mine to AVD Desktop.
+1. Click on the SessionDesktop to change the Display name (this is the resource people will see when they go to your Azure Virtual Desktop), and I changed mine to AVD Desktop.

 ![Azure Virtual Desktop - Application Group](/uploads/avddesktop.png "Azure Virtual Desktop - Application Group")